 Juicy heirlooms from Crimea.
 Rich, smoky flavor.
 Very juicy.

 Convenient naturally "salty" flavor packed into medium-sized maroon fruits with green shoulders.
+A delicious, juicy slicing tomato.
 Good for home gardens and container gardening as well.

 Tomatoes are the quintessential summer vegetable, and they're much easier to grow from seed than many people think.
 They must be started early, of course, but once they're up and running they're a cinch: just give them a spot with plenty of sun, as even moisture as you can manage, and sturdy stakes or cages to keep the viney plants from tumbling in violent summer storms.